Payum/Payum/Resources/doc/custom_action_usage.md

     ```

-    Or you can set concrete `context` name.
+    Or you can set concrete `payment` name.
-    In this case the action will be added only to the payment with requested context name.
+    In this case the action will be added only to the payment with requested payment name.

     ```yaml
     # app/config/config.yml

     payum:
         payments:
-            a_context:
+            a_payment:
                 a_factory: ~
     ```